-- Virtual attendance should be available and encouraged whenever possible for individuals at high risk (or in a household with someone at high risk) or for individuals who cannot wear a face mask. - Physical distancing of 6' between chairs and people should be maintained at all times. - o Members of a household may sit together without physically distancing. - The re-opening plan should include the capacity set for the space and the underlying calculation (e.g., room dimensions minus any unusable floor space). - In general, chairs should not be set up with anyone directly facing someone outside of their household. - If breakout sessions are being included as a floor plan for approval, which may result in people needing to face each other, then: - o There should be at least 8' of distance between people facing each other. - Renters should design break-out sessions so attendees are with the same (or nearly the same) group of people whenever with their smaller group.
-Activities that encourage intermingling of people should generally be avoided or minimized. - Dancing is not permitted at events with the exception of limited dancing at weddings per the following: - o The married couple may dance together and may remove their masks provided and are at least 6' from guests. - If food and/or beverages are being served during the event: - All food, beverages, cutlery, condiments, napkins and similar items should be individually packaged and distributed.
-Buffets, potlucks, cutlery, condiment and other shared food service is not permitted. - o Alcoholic beverages may be served with the following restrictions: - Guests are limited to two alcoholic drinks per person, controlled with a method such as drink tickets. - There will be no walk-up bar service; Drinks will be served at people's seats. - Guests should consume beverages while seated with proper spacing between chairs (minimum of 8'); people should not be gathering with people outside their household while eating or drinking. - People should eat in their chairs or outside; if food service is available, chairs must be spaced at least 8' apart while people are eating to help mitigate risks from people not being able to wear face masks.
-Members of a household may sit together. - Cleaning and Enforcement o Departments may introduce fees to meet required cleaning protocols.
+- o Presenters, speakers, or similar persons do not need to be seated, but should be physically distanced from each other and adhere to face mask requirements. - As part of the event space re-opening plan, the submitting department should include floor plans for different types of events that they would like reviewed.
+Departments would be expected to rent out the space in accordance with pre-approved floor plans.
+Renters should agree to not alter the floor plan at the time of rental. - o If a different floor plan is required for an event, a department may either submit a new floor plan to add to their inventory or may submit a re-opening plan to the ROSC for the specific event needing a different setup. - Virtual attendance should be available and encouraged whenever possible for individuals at high risk16 (or in a household with someone at high risk) or for individuals who cannot wear a face mask. - Physical distancing of 6' between chairs and people should be maintained at all times. - o Members of a household may sit together without physically distancing. - The re-opening plan should include the capacity set for the space and the underlying calculation (e.g., room dimensions minus any unusable floor space). - In general, chairs should not be set up with anyone directly facing someone outside of their household. - If breakout sessions are being included as a floor plan for approval, which may result in people needing to face each other, then: - There should be at least 8' of distance between people facing each other. - Renters should design break-out sessions so attendees are with the same (or nearly the same) group of people whenever with their smaller group.
+Activities that encourage intermingling of people should generally be avoided or minimized. - Dancing is not permitted at events with the exception of limited dancing at weddings per the following: - The married couple may dance together and may remove their masks provided and are at least 6' from guests. - If food and/or beverages are being served during the event: - All food, beverages, cutlery, condiments, napkins and similar items should be individually packaged and distributed.
+Buffets, potlucks, cutlery, condiment and other shared food service is not permitted. - Alcoholic beverages may be served with the following restrictions: - Guests are limited to two alcoholic drinks per person, controlled with a method such as drink tickets. - There will be no walk-up bar service; Drinks will be served at people's seats. - Guests should consume beverages while seated with proper spacing between chairs (minimum of 8'); people should not be gathering with people outside their household while eating or drinking. - People should eat in their chairs or outside; if food service is available, chairs must be spaced at least 8' apart while people are eating to help mitigate risks from people not being able to wear face masks.17 Members of a household may sit together.